AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 WHAT IS THE ACCOMMODATION LIKE?

 The Shark Lab is located in a former Police barracks, and Doc designed the lab to imitate a research vessel.
-There are five cabins, each with two sets of bunk beds in, two heads, and communal kitchen and dining area.
-The lab is very much dormitory style living, with approximately 20 people sharing the quarters at any one time.
+There are five cabins, (each with two sets of bunk beds), two bathrooms, and a communal kitchen and dining area.
+The lab is very much dormitory style living, with up to 20 people sharing the quarters at any one time.

 WHAT IS THE AVERAGE AGE OF VOLUNTEERS?

-Most of our volunteers have recently graduated or are in the middle of their undergrad studies, but applications are open to people of all ages.
+Most of our interns have recently graduated or are in the middle of their undergrad studies, but applications are open to anyone 18 years and older.

 WHAT IS THE FOOD LIKE?

-There is limited access to fresh on the island, with supplies shipped approximately once per month.
-As the date draws closer to its next shipment, fresh produce is limited and the lab relies on its frozen food supplies to make the majority of meals.
+There is limited access to fresh food (fruits, veggies) on the island, with supplies shipped approximately once per month.
+As the date draws closer to our next shipment, fresh produce is limited and the lab relies on its frozen food supplies to make the majority of meals.
+We have a small garden and try to supply our own fresh vegetables as much as possible.

-Three meals/day are provided, and all meals are fairly carb heavy to ensure the crew have plenty of energy for long field days.
-The lab can accommodate food allergies, but asks that all participants are open minded and flexible when it comes to their food preferences in Bimini.
+Three meals/day are provided, and most meals are fairly carb heavy to ensure the crew have plenty of energy for long field days.
+The lab will try to accommodate food allergies, but ask that all participants are open minded and flexible when it comes to their food preferences in Bimini.
 All food is sourced from Florida, with the exception of locally caught fish.

 WHAT IS THERE TO DO?